nsrau/azure-docs.it-it/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             }
         }

-###<a name="file-sync-handler"></a>Aggiungere un gestore di sincronizzazione file
+###<a name="<a-name="file-sync-handler"></a>-add-a-file-sync-handler"></a><a name="file-sync-handler"></a> Add a file sync handler

-Creare una nuova classe `TodoItemFileSyncHandler` nel progetto di libreria portabile principale.
-Questa classe contiene i callback da Azure SDK per notificare al codice quando un file viene aggiunto o rimosso.
+Create a new class `TodoItemFileSyncHandler` in the main portable library project.
+This class contains callbacks from the Azure SDK to notify your code when a file is added or removed.

-Azure Mobile SDK per client non archivia in effetti i dati dei file.
-Questo SDK richiama l'implementazione di `IFileSyncHandler` che a sua volta determina se e come i file vengono archiviati nel dispositivo locale.
+The Azure Mobile Client SDK does not actually store any file data: the client SDK invokes your implementation of `IFileSyncHandler` which in turn determines whether and how files are stored on the local device.

-1. Aggiungere le istruzioni using seguenti:
+1. Add the following using statements:

         using System.Threading.Tasks;
         using Microsoft.WindowsAzure.MobileServices.Files.Sync;